Celtic68/grbUniformOrdering/WeeklyReflection.md

 On 10/4, I finished creating all the unit tests for the Player model and then re-ran all the tests and all the tests with coverage - everything passed and coverage was 100%.
 I pushed the changes and moved on to the UniformOrder model.
+On 10/5 and 10/6, I created and finalized all of the unit tests for the UniformOrder model and ran all unit tests to success.
+At this point, I believe all the unit tests are created and have all run to success with 100% coverage.